 The previous chapter introduced feed forward neural networks and demonstrated that, theoretically, implementing the training procedure for an arbitrary FFNN is relatively simple: Algorithm 7 describes the learning algorithm that relies on stochastic gradient descent, and Algorithm 8 explains how the actual parameter updates are computed using backpropagation.
-Unfortunately, as described in Section 5.4, neural networks trained this way will suffer from several problems such as stability of the training process, i.e., slow convergence due to parameters jumping around a good minimum, and overfitting.
-In this chapter we will describe several practical solutions that mitigate these problems.
-Note that most of these solutions are implemented in modern deep learning libraries such as PyTorch.
-We will see them in action in the next chapter.
+Unfortunately, as described in Section 5.4, neural networks trained this way suffer from several problems including stability of the training process, i.e., slow convergence due to parameters jumping around a good minimum, and overfitting.